goatshriek/stumpless/docs/examples/network/README.md

                                         // "connect failed with socket" might mean no TCP response }

-If for some reason you want to open a target that isn't responding just yet, then you can use the builder style of target creation instead of directly opening it.
+If for some reason you want to open a target to a server that isn't responding just yet, then you can use the builder style of target creation instead of directly opening it.
 This will create a target with the given parameters, but won't try to open it right away.
 This allows you to create the target, set any necessary options, and then attempt to open it when the time is right.
 The TCP example uses this approach.

-    new_target = stumpless_new_network_target( "new-udp4-target",
+    new_target = stumpless_new_network_target( "new-tcp4-target",
                                                STUMPLESS_IPV4_NETWORK_PROTOCOL,
-                                               STUMPLESS_UDP_TRANSPORT_PROTOCOL );
+                                               STUMPLESS_TCP_TRANSPORT_PROTOCOL );
     stumpless_target_is_open( new_target ); // will return false
     stumpless_set_destination( new_target, "example.com" );
     stumpless_set_transport_port( new_target, "6514" );